qjadechavez/Java/Activities/Activity 2 -  Getting to Know You — Input & Variables in Java.md

-**Instructions:**
-1. Create a new Java class file named UserIntroduction.java.
-2. Complete the TODOs to:

-	- Accept name, age, and favorite hobby
-	- Store them in variables
-	- Print a short introduction using the input

-**Sample output:**
-What is your name?
-user input: **Alex**
-How old are you?
-user input: **18**
-What is your favorite hobby?
-user input: **Drawing**

-Nice to meet you, Alex!
-You are 18 years old and love Drawing.

 # Objective:
 Learn how to use variables and the Scanner class to accept input from the user and display personalized output.